-- store the messages in the relevant area (generally roads adjacent to where the specific event is happening) using a combinations of infostations (if any) and vehicles.
+- publish messages to geographical locations by first sending them to the relevant areas; - store the messages in the relevant area (generally roads adjacent to where the specific event is happening) using a combinations of infostations (if any) and vehicles.
 Replicas of messages are stored in appropriate numbers to allow delivery to subscribers and, if stored on vehicles, they are hopped from one to another to allow them to stay in specific locations (homeZones); - deliver the messages to subscribers (i.e., interested vehicles) inside the area, when these are met by any of the replica holders.